kloimhardt/site/mysite/log.md

 and get the result zero.
 For the following it is important to notice, that the standard log2 function takes a single argument only.
 In contrast to this, my log2a function takes three arguments, that is first the number of steps, second the point of intersection and third the frequency x itself.
 The standard function log2 only takes one argument, namely the frequency x.

 # 9
 One way to show that the standard log2 function indeed has step size 1 is to plot the log2 function.
 And you can see that the intersection at point x = 1 is very plausible by looking at the graph.
+Also, it looks like step 3 is 8 and step 4 is 16 and step 5 is 32.

 But to be sure, you have to do the calculations.
 There a new function arrives on the scene: the mapv function.

 # 10a
 In this episode, the log2 steps down in its main role and leaves the center stage to mapv.
 The new and main protagonist in this episode is mapv.